Tricky case of creating icons for small interfaces, written by our design team.

 Conclusion

 In theory, any icon should be universal, understandable, and fit well into the pixel grid.
-Meanwhile, the world is not perfect, designs are different, and sometimes you can sacrifice some parameters if the situation requires it.
+Meanwhile, the world is imperfect; designs are different, and sometimes, you can sacrifice some parameters if the situation requires it.

-The case above shows, that in small interfaces, the size leaves you choice but to approach these three points with dedicated attention and fine-tune each icon so that it can be clearly seen.
+The case above shows that in small interfaces, the size leaves you no choice but to approach these three points with dedicated attention and fine-tune each icon so that it can be seen.

-2. Minimize the details, remove those that do not affect the image’s meaning.
+- Minimize the details and remove those that do not affect the image’s meaning.